 “We had to make posters and give a speech to all Year 5 and 6 pupils before they voted for who they thought would do the best job.

 “I felt very proud when I got the most votes and I hope that I can do a good job helping give students a voice in school and putting forward my ideas, including for wet break and lunchtimes.”

 Ava, 10, said: “I was very pleased to win and hope that I can help make school a better place for students.”

-The pupils will attend school council meetings, lead assemblies, represent the pupil voice, show visitors around the school and sit in on staff interviews, among other duties.
+The young leaders will also be responsible for attending School Council meetings, leading assemblies, representing pupil voice, showing visitors around the school and sitting in on staff interviews.

-“Alongside that they will also be an invaluable link between students and staff and act as role models to our younger pupils.”
+Head of school Audrey Brahimi added: “Our student ambassadors will be an invaluable link between students and staff and will act as role models to our younger pupils.